Hobart and William Smith Colleges is on a 200-acre campus in the small town setting of Geneva, New York, not far from Rochester and Syracuse.

-Hobart and William Smith Colleges also has fraternities and sororities.
+Interested in Greek life?
+Hobart and William Smith Colleges has fraternities and sororities.

-Hobart and William Smith Colleges has a thriving Latin American Organization.
-In fact, more students participate in Latin American Organization than any other on-campus activity.
+Hobart and William Smith Colleges has the Latin American Organization.
+In fact, more students participate in the Latin American Organization than any other on-campus activity.

 Other popular student organizations at Hobart and William Smith Colleges include SANKFA, Student Governments, Club Sports and CAB.